-‘Serious doubt’ Israel complying with international law: Spain’s Sanchez
+‘Serious doubt’ Israel complying with international law: Spain PM Sanchez

 Why are so many Palestinian women being killed in Israel’s war on Gaza?

-“What we are seeing in Gaza is not acceptable,” he added, speaking in an interview with Spanish state-owned broadcaster TVE.
+“What we are seeing in Gaza is not acceptable,” he said in an interview with Spanish state-owned broadcaster TVE.

+Israel responded to what it called a “shameful statement” by Sanchez, by summoning the Spanish ambassador for a reprimand and recalling its envoy to Madrid for consultations.

+“Israel conducts itself and will continue to conduct itself in accordance with international law,” Israeli Foreign Minister Eli Cohen posted on X.

 Last week Sanchez denounced Israel’s “indiscriminate killing of innocent civilians, including thousands of boys and girls” in the Gaza Strip.

-“Violence will only lead to more violence,” he added, while on a visit to the Egyptian side of Gaza’s Rafah crossing on Friday.
+“Violence will only lead to more violence,” he said, while on a visit to the Egyptian side of Gaza’s Rafah crossing.

-On his trip, Sanchez also called for a permanent ceasefire.
+He additionally called for a permanent ceasefire.

-On Thursday, Israel and the Palestinian group Hamas entered the seventh day of a temporary truce that has given some respite to the bloodshed in Gaza, but left Palestinians on edge over when the violence may resume.
+On Thursday, Israel and the Palestinian group Hamas entered the seventh day of a truce that has given some respite to the bloodshed in Gaza but left Palestinians on edge over when the violence may resume.

 Diplomatic spat

-Spain has angered Tel Aviv with its official comments condemning Israel’s attacks in Gaza and encouraging Europe to discuss recognition of a Palestinian state.
+Spain has angered Israel with its official comments condemning the Israeli military’s bombardment of Gaza and encouraging Europe to discuss recognition of a Palestinian state.

-Israel’s Foreign Minister Eli Cohen snapped back at Sanchez’s comments last week, saying such sentiments gave “terrorism a boost”.
-Cohen then summoned Spain’s ambassador for a “harsh rebuke”.
+Cohen snapped back at Sanchez’s comments last week, saying such sentiments gave “terrorism a boost”, and summoned Spain’s ambassador for a “harsh rebuke”.

 Despite the diplomatic spat, Sanchez said Spain’s relationship with Israel was “correct” and that “friendly countries also have to say things to each other”.

-Israel’s seven-week offensive in Gaza killed at least 15,000 people, including over 5,500 children, before the truce was called on November 24.

-During the pause, Hamas has freed at least 74 the Israeli captives it took in its October 7 attack, while Israel has released 210 Palestinian prisoners – many of whom it held without charge.
+During the pause, Hamas has released 97 captives, while 210 Palestinian prisoners have been freed from Israeli prisons – many of whom were held without charge.

-Despite the fragile truce in Gaza, Israel has continued to wage deadly raids in the West Bank, while rounding up nearly as many new prisoners as it has released.
+During the truce, Israel has continued to wage deadly raids in the occupied West Bank, while rounding up nearly as many new prisoners as it has released.

 Israeli Prime Minister Benjamin Netanyahu has also made clear that the ongoing truce does not signal an end to the war.
-He has vowed to “return to fighting” to root at Hamas as soon as “this phase of returning our abductees is exhausted”.
+He has vowed to “return to fighting” to root out Hamas as soon as “this phase of returning our abductees is exhausted”.

+Also on Thursday, three people were killed and 16 injured after two gunmen opened fire at a bus stop on the outskirts of Jerusalem, Israeli police said.
+The attackers were also killed and Hamas subsequently claimed them as its members.